dfds/dojo/workshops/kafka-deep-dive/2/README.md

 `docker-compose up --build`

+It'll quite likely spit out an error saying something akin to `Consumption of message failed, reason: Confluent.Kafka.ConsumeException: Broker: Unknown topic or partition`.
+That is to be expected since the Kafka instance was just spun up and the topic wasn't created prior to running the application.
+It should've been automatically created after the error, and the application should've picked up on it as well.

-If the output of the above command didn't fail(if it did, ask for help), in a separate terminal emulator, execute the following:
+In a separate terminal emulator, execute the following:

 `docker run -it --rm --network=development edenhill/kafkacat:1.6.0 -P -b kafka:9092 -t build.workshop.something`